 How to Get Off Autopilot

-A lot of people don’t realize they are on autopilot or on a path they don’t want to be on until there’s a crisis.
-Sometimes this crisis is the death of a family member or friend.
+A lot of people don’t realize they are on a path they don’t want to be on until there’s a crisis.
+Sometimes, this crisis is the death of a family member or friend.
 Other times it’s dealing with a physical or mental health issue.
-For some, large societal issues such as a pandemic or police brutality will provide the jolt needed to get off autopilot.
+For some, large societal issues such as a pandemic will provide the jolt we need to get off autopilot.

 Crises can push us to make significant shifts in our lives.
-Yet, it’s important to remember that experiencing a crisis is not necessary to change our trajectory.
-We can evaluate the direction we are headed before getting into a crisis situation.
+Yet, it’s important to remember that experiencing a crisis is not necessary to change your trajectory.
+You can evaluate the direction you are headed before getting into a crisis situation.

 Here are three things that you can do that will help you get off autopilot.